001 – Ikigai According To Professor Akihiro Hasegawa

 Akihiro Hasegawa’s research findings

 Hasegawa has written several papers on ikigai, including one called “The regional differences in ikigai in elderly people, and the relationship between ikigai and family structure”.
 Its purpose is to make a comparative study of the existence of ikigai in elderly people and its relevance to their family structure, both in rural and metropolitan areas.
 Moreover, the paper is basic research into the structure of ikigai in the future.
-He shares that his study reveals that places where people live do not influence people's ikigai, while health, intellectual activeness, and social roles have great influence on people’s ikigai.
+His study reveals that geographical location has little impact on people's ikigai.
+Instead, factors such as health, intellectual engagement, and social roles play significant roles in shaping individuals' sense of ikigai.

 The object of ikigai and ikigai-kan